Takanuva12/MySQLInsertBashScriptCreator/README.md

 # MySQLInsertBashScriptCreator
-This is a quite simple script that I developed on my free time when creating test databases in MySQL.
+This is a quite simple bash script that I developed on my free time when creating test databases in MySQL.

 It is designed to create a scheme so that a "replace" command from a text editor makes the task of inserting custom registries easier.

 When run, it explains the input format needed, and is avaliable in Spanish and English.
-Imagine the input were:
+Imagine that the input were:

 TableA TableB   # Name for the tables to be used.